 The process of shrimp feed production involves specialization in procurement of suitable raw materials, feed formulation, production to suit the needs of shrimp culture, which needs qualified and trained staff for these operations.
 The marketing staff has to be well trained in techniques of shrimp culture to assist to the farmers.
 In this direction, the Company imparts expert training in the respective field and develops Human Resource capabilities.
 The periodical trainings, incentives, increments and other welfare measures ensure healthy industrial relations.
-During the year under review, the Company employed 1 person and the total number of employees who are on permanent rolls as on 31.03.2021 is 21 employees.
+The total number of employees of the Company who are on permanent rolls as on 31.03.2022 is 29 employees.